 People often get frustrated when they don’t know what they should do next to be productive, but if they take care of smaller tasks first, they will find out what their next steps should be, allowing them to complete their goals faster.

 7) Measure Your Progress Constantly

 It’s vital to know how you’re doing every step of the way.
-Many tools can help you with this, including an productivity tracking software for agencies.
+Many tools can help you with this, including an productivity tracking software .
 These tools will help you to monitor your progress, measure your performance, track milestones, benchmark, and analyze what needs to improve.